-ARTICLE 24 Negotiations
+ARTICLE 26 Negotiations

 - A. The Board agrees not to negotiate with any teachers' organization or individual teachers with regard to the terms of this Agreement other than the Association for the duration of this Agreement. - B. Neither party in any negotiations shall have any control over the selection of the negotiating or bargaining representatives of the other party.
 The parties mutually pledge that their representatives will be clothed with all necessary power and authority to make proposals, tentative agreement subject to ratification. - C. Between March 1st and 15th of the year this Agreement expires, the parties shall initiate negotiations for the purpose of entering into a successor Agreement for the forthcoming years. - D. Copies of this Agreement titled "Agreement between Local 10, M.E.A., N.E.A. representing Linden teachers, and Linden Community Schools" shall be printed at shared cost--50% each--within sixty (60) days after the Agreement is signed and presented to all teachers now employed, hereafter employed, or considered for employment by the Board.
+Further that the Board shall furnish twenty-five (25) copies of the Master Agreement to the Association for its use.

-Master Agreement between Linden Education Association and Linden Board of Education
+Master Agreement between Linden Education Association and Linden Board of Education 2007-2010